Marriage proposal 35 kilometres in the making

 3) Unusual discovery in an attic

-During an inspection of a historical building in Kvačany, Liptovský Mikuláš district, conservationists made an unusual discovery in the attic - a historic wheelchair.
+During an inspection of a historical building in Kvačany, Liptovský Mikuláš district, conservationists made an unusual discovery in the attic - a historical wheelchair.

 The exact dating of the wheelchair is uncertain, but experts speculate that it could date from the first half of the 20th century.

-Conservationists now want specialists from the Liptovský Museum to assess and potentially acquire the intriguing find.
+Conservationists now want specialists from the Liptov Museum to assess and potentially acquire the intriguing find.

 Read more in Slovak.